-Bright Money is a secure platform that uses industry-leader Plaid to connect to your checking account.
+Bright Money is a legitimate company with a secure platform that uses industry-leader Plaid to connect to your checking account.
 Through multi-factor authentication, pin numbers, and face scans, you can rest assured that your information and money is safe and secure when you use Bright.
 Your Bright savings is also FDIC-insured up to $250,000.

 Bright Money is a secure and effective way to reach financial goals such as paying off credit card debt, raising your credit score, and building savings.
+With more than 500 reviews of Bright on Trustpilot, and a 4.5 star average rating, the company is a great option if you’re looking for an automated way to start on your path to financial freedom.
 Using AI, Bright helps users pay themselves first in order to prioritize paying debt and investing.